esloch/design/references/__intro__.md

-# Fenix Language Design
+# Programming language references

-The aim for this repository is to compile a high level information about how other languages define their structures such as variables definition, import external libraries, if and loop controle structure, etc and propose a how the FenixLang should look like.
+The aim for this section is to compile a high level information about how other languages define their structures such as variables definition, import external libraries, if and loop controle structure, etc.

 ## Languages used as reference

-This repository will contain information about the following programming language:
+The programming language used for references are:

 - C++
 - C#